 We all had a limit of 30 days from our respective start dates to reach the finish at Bluff.
 The rules stipulated we were to ride unsupported, that is to carry all our own gear, to find our own food and places to sleep along the way and to deal with any mechanical issues that arose.
-To prove we’d followed the route, and to make the faster riders pause just a second to take in their surroundings, there were 30 Photo Control Points at which we had to take a picture to upload.
-We also had to carry satellite trackers so we’d be able to send our location to Search and Rescue in an emergency, much of the route being too remote for there to be any mobile signal.
+To help prove we’d followed the route, and to make the faster riders pause just a second to take in their surroundings, there were 30 Photo Control Points at which we had to take a picture to upload.
+We also had to carry satellite trackers, not just so our positions could be seen but also so we could contact Search and Rescue in an emergency, much of the route being too remote for there to be any chance of a mobile signal.

-Many people chose to travel light and sleep in accomodation but, largely because I’d had to spent too much on air fares and offsets to get out there, I decided I’d camp all the way I think that should be the way in an event like this anyway.
+Many entrants chose to travel light and sleep in accomodation but, largely because I’d had to spent too much on air fares and offsets to get out there, I decided I’d camp all the way I think that should be the way in an event like this anyway.
 If you’re not packing sleeping gear on your bike then you’re not bikepacking, or at least that’s what I told myself.
-Besides, waking up in a cabin or motel room is not a patch on waking up in the great outdoors.
+Besides, waking up in a cabin or B&B is not a patch on waking up in the great outdoors.
 I took a tent over a bivvy bag though, in deference to the South Island’s reputation for rain and sandflies.
 I also carried a sleeping bag and inflatable mat, a primaloft gilet, waterproofs, a single change of riding clothes, knee warmers, tools, spares, a water filter, a little meths burner and some fuel.
 Whenever I found a supermarket I would cram enough food into the space remaining in my bags to last me until the next town.
 Fully loaded with food and water, my bike weighed approaching 30Kg.
-Heavier than the bikes of those room hopping, and more than a typical bikepacking set up yet still less than a traditional touring bike with four full panniers.
+Heavier than the bikes of those room hopping, and more than a typical bivvying bikepacking set up, though still quite a bit less than a touring bike with four full panniers.
 That reflected my approach to riding the event.
 It wasn’t a race so I wasn’t race light, but I wasn’t there for a holiday and I knew I’d need to constantly be pressing on to meet the deadline.

-Veterans of the 2016 event had warned beforehand that a cyclocross/gravel/adventure bike wouldn’t be the best suited to the route.
-The vast majority of the field were on 29er MTBs but I really like my drop-barred Arkose and I’m stubborn, so had decided I was using that.
+Veterans of the 2016 event had warned beforehand that a gravel bike wouldn’t be the best suited to the route.
+The vast majority of the field were on 29er MTBs but I really like my bargain drop-barred Arkose and I’m stubborn, so had decided I was using that.
 As a result, I did struggle over a few of the MTB trails.
 Partly because some were far more technical than the bridleways I love riding it on back in the UK, partly because the weather was so wet on occasions and the surface so muddy, and partly because I had so much weight on and hadn’t geared down enough to allow for it all up the steep off-road climbs.
-But where I couldn’t ride I walked, and I made it through everything in the end, even where more than a few MTB riders were taking shortcuts.
+But where I couldn’t ride I walked, and I made it through everything in the end, even sections more than a few MTB riders were shortcutting out.

 On the less technical trails the Arkose felt more at home, the 135km long West Coast Wilderness Trail in particular was a blast and I don’t think it could have been more fun on any other bike.
-And there was definitely payback to be had on the long section of Southern Island highway, to which the bike was much better suited than the MTBs.
+And there was definitely payback to be had on the 380km long section of state highway in the South Island, to which the bike was much better suited than the MTBs.

-In all, it took me 26 days, 5 hours and 20 minutes after setting off from Cape Reinga it came to that end.
-I’d ridden with some great people along the way.
+In all, it took me 26 days, 5 hours and 20 minutes to reach the finish.
+I rode with some great people along the way.
 Some for just an hour or two, others for a day or two.
-Others still I met over again at café stops along the way.
-On the last day ten of us found ourselves all having lunch at the only café in the only town around, and decided we’d ride the remaining 70km all together to finish in a bunch.
+Others still I would bump into over again at café stops along the way.
+On the last day ten of us found ourselves all having lunch at the only café in the only town around, and decided we’d ride the remaining 70km together and finish in a bunch.
 On reaching the Bluff Point landmark signpost, someone produced a bottle of fizz and enough beakers to go round.
 It was great to end on such a high.
-I’d ridden along beaches, through remote rainforest, across mountain ranges and alongside lakes, seen and heard unfamiliar wildlife, and slept outside my tent under a sky unspoilt by light pollution.
-I’d experienced great kindnesses from complete strangers and made new friends I hope to keep for life.
-And I’d proved to myself that whilst I’ll never have the speed required for ultra-distance racing, I did at least have the determination to get up out of my tent at first light every morning and get back on my bike, no matter how tired I was and no matter the weather.
+I’d ridden along beaches, through remote rainforest, over mountain ranges and alongside lakes, seen and heard unfamiliar wildlife, and slept outside my tent under a sky unspoilt by light pollution.
+I’d experienced great kindnesses from complete strangers and made friends I’ll remember for life.
+And I’d proved to myself that, whilst I may never have the speed required to do well at ultra-racing, I did at least have the determination to get up out of my tent at first light every morning and get back on my bike, no matter how tired I was and no matter the weather.
 But then I said I was stubborn, didn’t I?

 Tour Aotearoa Image Gallery